Stu8080/binfluencer/README.md

 ## The enclosure

 The housing is a 3D printed miniature wheelie bin.
 All parts are included in this repo.
+You will need some 2mm brass rod for the lid hinge and wheels.

 ### Parts